R4ML1N/BlazorTrafficProcessor/README.md

 ## Build

 ### Prerequisites
-- Install [Java 19](https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html) on your building machine.
-- Install [Gradle](https://gradle.org/install/) on your building machine.
-- Ensure the `JAVA_HOME` environment variable is set to the JDK 19 path if you have multiple versions of Java installed.
-    - _NOTE: This project requires Java 17+._
+- Docker or Podman

 ### Build Steps
-1. Clone the repository with `git clone https://github.com/AonCyberLabs/BlazorTrafficProcessor`
+1. Clone the repository.
 2. `cd BlazorTrafficProcessor`
-3. `gradle build`
+3. `podman run --rm -v "$PWD/out:/host" burp-ext-build sh -c 'cp /out/*.jar /host/'`
-4. The built JAR file will be located at `./build/libs/` or `./releases/`
+4. The built JAR file will be located at `./out/`

 Note: The latest build should be automatically compiled by GitHub workflows (Actions)